ibnukoel/Mobo_Aug22/README.md

 **Path Planing :** A* Path planing is path planing method for finding the shortest path for the robot archive the goal with counting the gain of each grid map then.

+Update with adding mode :
+we have 3 modes :
+0 = use to capture data manualy
+1 = run automatically without correction
+2 = run automatically using correction

+add mode correction with :
+nextmovement have 6 items each steps add one image processng to correction with submodule lineproc